pdinklag/random-permutation/README.md

 }
 ```

-The system's high resolution timestamp is used as the random seed by default, which can be acquired by calling `pdinklag::RandomPermutation::timestamp()`.
+The system's high resolution timestamp is used as the random seed by default, which can be acquired by calling `random_permutation::timestamp()`.
 You can also provide an explicit random seed as the second parameter to the constructor.

 The `RandomPermutation` class also provides the STL-style iterators `begin` and `end`, allowing ranged for loops: